This Is Where Your Partner Is Most Likely To Cheat On You

 Of course, social media was another popular place for "cheats," as IllicitEncounters calls people who have cheated, to connect with new partners — 17% of users said they'd met a partner online.
 And it isn't just through dating apps or sites that someone could meet someone with whom to cheat.
 It's actually just as likely that people are reconnecting with exes or people from their past over Facebook, for instance, and thus rekindling old flames in the process.

-This doesn't mean that you should automatically assume that your partner is cheating if they happen to go out for a pint with their colleagues after work.
+All of this is to say, however, that you shouldn't automatically assume that your partner is cheating if they just happen to go out for happy hour with their coworkers.
 Rather, if you notice that something feels off in your relationship, ask your partner about it gently.
-Doing so will give your partner space to answer truthfully, which will then give the two of you ample opportunity to determine your what to do next.
+Doing so will give your partner space to answer truthfully, which will then give the two of you ample opportunity to determine your next steps as a couple (or individuals).

 Advertisement